 Coffee is a popular caffeinated beverage that half of the American population drink each day.
-Unfortunately, it’s also one of the most well-known triggers of migraine attacks among patients who come to see our Escondido migraine chiropractor.
+Unfortunately, it’s also one of the most well-known triggers of migraine attacks among patients who come to see Dr. Rickards – a well-known Escondido chiropractor.
 As a result, most of these patients wonder if they should abandon their go-to caffeinated drink or regulate consumption instead.

 To Drink or Not to Drink Coffee?